Copper76/GameEngine/README.md

 - [ ] Integrate SFML into the ECS

 ## Stretch Goal
-- [ ] Integrate the physics engine into this game engine
+- [ ] Integrate my physics engine into this game engine

 ## Requirement
 - SFML 2.6.1